June 2021 Retrospective & Income Report

 Products that people are going to do impulse buying, like a book, a guide, or a template.

-Since many people want to build in public and grow an audience but lack ideas what to do each day, this is why I'm putting together a Notion template to serve this group of people.
+Since many people want to build in public and grow an audience but lack ideas about what to do each day, this is why I'm putting together a Notion template to serve this group of people.

 Had a realization about content creation